What is a Sentence? Types & Examples of Various Sentences

 What is a Sentence?

-A sentence may be defined as a group of words which makes a complete sense.
+A sentence may be defined as a group of words that makes a complete sense.
 There are two essential parts of a sentence.
 The first part is called a subject, while the second part is called a predicate.
-Subject is the part of the sentence, which names something or is the doer of the action, while predicate is the part of the sentence, which receives the action.
-Predicate is a combination of verb and object.
+The subject is the part of the sentence, which names something or is the doer of the action, while the predicate is the part of the sentence, which receives the action.
+A predicate is a combination of a verb and an object.
 Look at the following table, wherein the subjects and predicate have been shown:

 is reading a book.

 Another important factor that differentiates a sentence from just a combination of words is its semantic feature.
 Only a combination of many words doesn’t make a sentence.
 It is mandatory for a sentence to contain meaningful words in proper order and according to the patterns of grammar to convey a complete thought.
 The sentence, “Colourless yellow thoughts are weeping” is grammatically correct but semantically incorrect.
 Moreover, the following combination of words cannot be called sentences as they are incomplete in terms of meaning and grammar: